ariasAleia/OOP_Python/README.md

 print(item2.pay_rate)
 ```

 Why?
 Well, it's a class attribute and therefore we can access it directly from the class just typing the name of it, in this case *Item*.
 And we also can access it from the instance.
 Why?
 Well, the attributes in an instance are first searched in the instance attributes (those that are found in the init function).
-If the instance doen's find those attributes in the instance level, then it will search that in the class level as a class attribute.
+If the instance doesn't find those attributes in the instance level, then it will search that in the class level as a class attribute.

 We can now use the class attribute in a function that we define in our class.
 Remember, we can do it from the class level (as in the example below using Item.pay_rate) or we can do it from the instance level (that would be using self.pay_rate)